marck-smedia/node-pushserver/README.md

 ```
 + All field are required
 + "type" can be either "android" or "ios"
-+ A user can be linked to several devices and a device can be linked to serveral users.
++ A user can be linked to several devices and a device can be linked to several users.

 #### Unsubscribe
 ```